James Forrestal: Secretary of Defense

 Forrestal is sworn in as the first Secretary of Defense, September 17, 1947.

 Forrestal lived at Prospect House in Washington, D.C.

-In 1947, Truman appointed him the first United States Secretary of Defense.
-Forrestal continued to advocate for complete racial integration of the services, a policy eventually implemented in 1949.
+In 1947, Truman appointed Forrestal the first United States Secretary of Defense.
+He continued to advocate for complete racial integration of the services, a policy eventually implemented in 1949.

 During private cabinet meetings with Truman in 1946 and 1947, Forrestal had argued against partition of Palestine on the grounds it would infuriate Arab countries who supplied oil needed for the U.S. economy and national defense.
 Instead, Forrestal favored a federalization plan for Palestine.
 Outside the White House, response to Truman's continued silence on the issue was immediate.
 Truman received threats to cut off campaign contributions from wealthy donors, as well as hate mail, including a letter accusing him of "preferring fascist and Arab elements to the democracy-loving Jewish people of Palestine."
 Appalled by the intensity and implied threats over the partition question, Forrestal appealed to Truman in two separate cabinet meetings not to base his decision on partition, whatever the outcome, on the basis of political pressure.
 In his only known public comment on the issue, Forrestal stated to J. Howard McGrath, Senator from Rhode Island: